I've split the reviews into the different areas of Cope output:

 This "Souvenir CD Concert Programme" is five songs of mostly lo-fi Krautrock stretching nearly an hour.
 Imagine Floored Genius 3 meets the instrumental songs in Jehovahkill.
 Pretty cool but not essential; I've only listened to it about once every couple years.

-Spoken-word plus music that's kind of like Rite, kind of Queen Elizabeth.
-Not all that memorable for the music.
-Since I'm not really into the history stuff Cope rants about, I don't get much out of this.
+Spoken-word over unmemorable music that's like a cross between Rite (good) and Queen Elizabeth (bad).
+Since I'm not into the mythological stuff Cope rants about, I don't get much out of this.

 They call this "ambient metal".
 I call it "Queen Elizabeth 3".